 The average person in the United States produces a whopping 15.5 tons of carbon dioxide a year compared with 1.9 tons for an average person in India.
-Increase Green Acreage in Urban Areas concrete = 15F hotter at night suited to land with low fertility

 Climate Adaptation Prairie grass root systems are drought resistant, hold soils in place, and absorb water.
 "Native plant communities" form recognizable units that repeat over space and time.